Skip Navigation

 Annotation: This report presents findings from a review of studies on the use of emergency departments for nontraumatic oral health conditions and oral health care.
 The report discusses variations in target populations, outcomes of interest, predictive factors, data sources, and research methods.
 Recommendations for future research are included.

-Keywords: Dental care, Emergency room data, Health care utilization, Hospital emergency services, Oral health, Research methodology, Utilization review
+Keywords: Emergency room data, Health care utilization, Hospital emergency services, Oral health, Oral health care, Research methodology, Utilization review

 U.S. Department of Education.
 2016.
 Healthy students, promising futures: State and local action steps and practices to improve school-based health.
 Washington, DC: U.S. Department of Education, 16 pp.